MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/eap/eap-network-access.md

 As the train passes through a tunnel, the Internet connection is lost.
 When the train is outside the tunnel, the wireless mobile broadband card automatically reconnects to the Internet.

-In client versions prior to Windows 7, VPN does not automatically reconnect.
-The user must repeat the multistep process to connect to the VPN each time Internet connectivity is interrupted.
-This can quickly become time consuming for mobile users with intermittent connectivity disruptions.

-In Windows 8, Fast Reconnect automatically re-establishes active VPN connections when Internet connectivity is re-established.
+Fast Reconnect automatically re-establishes active VPN connections when internet connectivity is re-established.
 Although the reconnection might take several seconds to occur, it is performed transparently to users.

 Default = enabled